-“After 15 years as a school social worker, providing counseling for teens and young children, I went into private practice because I wanted to provide counseling for teens and families more effectively.
-I studied Solution Focused Therapy with Peter De Jong, one of the best people in the counseling field, for several years.
+“After 15 years as a school social worker, providing counseling for teenagers and young children, I went into private practice because I wanted to provide counseling for teenagerss and families more effectively.
+I studied Solution Focused Therapy with Peter De Jong- one of the best people in the counseling field- for several years.
 Peter taught me the finer points of Solution Focused Brief Therapy.
-Peter is one of the earlier pioneers of SFBT and collaborated with Steve DeShazer and Insoo Kim Berg, who are the creators of SFBT.
-He also co-wrote the book, “Interviewing for Solutions”, which the primary text book for learning Solution Focused Brief Therapy.
+Peter is one of the early pioneers of SFBT and collaborated with Steve DeShazer and Insoo Kim Berg, who are the creators of SFBT.
+He also co-wrote the book, “Interviewing for Solutions”, which is the primary text book for learning Solution Focused Brief Therapy.

 The people who come to me for counseling are regular people like you.
-I counsel for problems related depression, stress, and relationships and also help with parent-child problems, work problems, or trouble gaining clarity about a big decision.
-I also work with many teens and college students struggling with anxiety, stress, and social situations.
+I counsel for problems related to depression, anxiety, stress, traumatic events, grief, and relationships.
+I also help with parent-child problems, work problems, or trouble gaining clarity about a big decision.

 What Kind of Counseling Do I Use?